ADLINK/sema-linux/README.md

 ### Supported Operating System:
 * Ubuntu 18.04, 20.04, 22.04
-* Debian with all versions
+* Debian all versions
-* CentOS with all versions (except that GPIO Support)
+* CentOS (except that Voltage Monitoring and GPIO Support)
-* RedHat with all versions (except that GPIO Support)
+* Red Hat ((except that Voltage Monitoring and GPIO Support)

 ### Developer's Guide (how to use EAPI and Sysfs):